chipvlz/Installer-Repository-Code/README.md

-# Installer BETA Repository Code v0.1.2b
+# Installer BETA Repository Code v0.2.0b

+# Fixed in v0.2.0b:
+- Improved the repository security by sanitizing & refractioning. (@CloneVince)
+- Added French instructions (@CloneVince)
+- Added Japanases instructions (github:okanon)

-Fixed in v0.1.2b:
+# Fixed in v0.1.2b:
-- Added sanity checks to avoid XSS type attacks.
+- Added sanity checks to avoid XSS type attacks. (@CloneVince)
-- Fixed an issue where macOS GUI zipped packages wouldn’t be processed.
+- Fixed an issue where macOS GUI zipped packages wouldn’t be processed. (@CloneVince)

 Installer PRELIMINARY repository code to set up your own Installer repository.

 Please note that this code is in the early stages of beta.
 It can change a lot for the public release of Installer.

-Instructions for hosting your own repository in 2 minutes:
+## Instructions for hosting your own repository in 2 minutes:

 1. Upload all files via FTP
 2. In the folder packages, you can create folders, which will be treated by Installer as categories.